Automated Insights

-Automated Insights ("Ai") is an American-based technology company that specializes in natural language generation (NLG) software that turns big data into readable narratives.
+Automated Insights (AI) is an American-based technology company specializing in natural language generation (NLG) software that turns big data into readable narratives.

+Automated Insights is a company that specializes in natural language generation (NLG) technology.
+Their flagship product, Wordsmith, transforms structured data into written narratives, allowing businesses to automate the creation of reports, articles, and other content.
+This technology is used by organizations like the Associated Press to automate the generation of news stories from financial data.

 Automated Insights produced 300 million pieces of content in 2013, which Mashable reported was greater than the output of all major media companies combined.
 In 2014, the company's software generated one billion stories.
 In 2016, Automated Insights produced over 1.5 billion pieces of content.